pointfreeco/sqlite-data/Sources/SQLiteDataCore/Documentation.docc/Articles/CloudKit.md

 <!-- TODO: talk about simulator push restrictions -->

-## Migrating from Swift Data to SharingGRDB
+## Migrating from Swift Data to SQLiteData

 ## Separating schema migrations from data migrations